wp-plugins/whatconverts/readme.txt

 1. Upload 'whatconverts' directory to your plugins directory
 2. Activate the plugin through the plugins menu in WordPress
 3. Navigate to the plugin settings, 'Settings' > 'WhatConverts'
-4. Add your Profile ID from WhatConverts (00000)
+4. Add your Profile ID from [WhatConverts](http://www.whatconverts.com/)

 == Screenshots ==